This procedure was updated to reflect local practice in November 2017.

 None of the above factors/life events would prevent a person from finding out more about Adoption and in all cases we are able to send an information pack.

-All these life events require sufficient time to grieve/recover and as such we will not be able to progress an enquiry to either information session or Initial Home Visit until a suitable period of time has passed.
+All these life events require sufficient time to grieve/recover We can invite to an information session, and provide advice, but will not be able to progress an enquiry to an Initial Home Visit until a suitable period of time has passed.

 We will welcome enquiries at the point in the future specified and their applications will be approached & assessed without prejudice or unfair discrimination.